 Applicants must apply through the UC President’s Postdoctoral Fellowship Program (UC PPFP) webpage.
 Candidates will be considered for funding from both programs.

-The deadline to apply is November 1, 2020.
 For more information, visit the PPFP webpage: https://ppfp.ucop.edu/info/how-to-apply/index.html

 If you have any questions, please contact Tabia Shawel, Assistant Director, Ralph J. Bunche Center for African American Studies at firstname.lastname@example.org.